 "It's the place to see celebrities," said Aven Wright-McIntosh, former public relations manager for the Pebble Beach Co.
 "It's also more casual — you can go inthere in your golf clothes."

 The Tap Room was originally envisioned as a museum of Western golf, according to Pebble Beach Co. historian Neal Hotelling.

 The Tap Room has been part of The Lodge at Pebble Beach since 1949, when it replaced a previous bar called Monkeyshines.
 Stepping into the Tap Room, with its classic oak paneling and green felt walls, can remind you of stepping back in time to a local tavern.

 In addition to appetizers and an extensive selection of draft and bottled beers, chef Moises Robles oversees a sizeable menu for lunch, dinner and late-night supper.
-The prime rib is renowned, but there's also everything from cheeseburgers and Caesar salad to fresh Maine lobster and baby back ribs.
-And, of course, its famous five-scoop sundae.

 There are 10 other places to eat within the Pebble Beach gates, from elegant and contemporary restaurants to grab-and-go.
 Just remember that the sit-down places will want you to be neatly attired, and reservations are always a smart idea.

 Here's a little on the other eateries of Pebble Beach:

 The Beach & Tennis Club at Pebble Beach